language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

 The large amount of text in mC4-es makes training a language model within the time constraints of the Flax/JAX Community Event by HuggingFace problematic.
 This motivated the exploration of sampling methods, with the goal of creating a subset of the dataset that allows well-performing training with roughly one eighth of the data (~50M samples) and in approximately half the training steps.

-In order to efficiently build this subset of data, we decided to leverage a technique we call perplexity sampling and its origin can be traced to the construction of CCNet (Wenzek et al., 2020) and their work extracting high quality monolingual datasets from web-crawl data.
-In their work, they suggest the possibility of applying fast language models trained on high-quality data such as Wikipedia to filter out texts that deviate too much from correct expressions of a language (see Figure 1).
+In order to efficiently build this subset of data, we decided to leverage a technique we call perplexity sampling and whose origin can be traced to the construction of CCNet (Wenzek et al., 2020) and their work extracting high quality monolingual datasets from web-crawl data.
+In their work, they suggest the possibility of applying fast language-models trained on high-quality data such as Wikipedia to filter out texts that deviate too much from correct expressions of a language (see Figure 1).
 They also released Kneser-Ney models for 100 languages (Spanish included) as implemented in the KenLM library (Heafield, 2011) and trained on their respective Wikipedias.

 In this work, we tested the hypothesis that perplexity sampling might help reduce training-data size and training times, while keeping the performance of the final model.